What I Wish I Could Say to My Egg Donor Recipients

 It has been asked many times, “If you could share a meal with someone past or present who it would be?”
 The answers are normally loved ones gone too soon or a favorite celebrity.
 For me it would be very different.
 I would want to share a meal with my egg donor recipients.

 I’ve recently started my fourth round of Egg donation for In vitro fertilization, or IVF.
 It has me wishing more than ever I could talk to the women who receive the eggs.
 Meet them and their family and listen to their stories.
 Learn where their infertility ride has taken them.

 The road she has walked has been a tough one.
 Taking this step is incredibly brave.

-I would give her a huge hug and tell her that I’ve been praying and thinking about her since I received that call that told me a family is ready to move forward with an IVF cycle.
+I want to give her a huge hug.
+Tell her that I’ve been praying and thinking about her since I received that call that told me a family is ready to move forward with an IVF cycle.
 I would tell her that this is not something I decided to do on a whim or some quick cash payout.
 Women in my own life have struggled with infertility and I decided to help in the only way I could.
 Every time I do an injection I envision a positive pregnancy test, the mark of a new journey for the woman who will get the egg.
 Some days I wish so bad I could text her and ask how she is doing.
 I would love to know how her meds are going.
 Maybe just listen as she shares her hopes, fears, and frustrations.